coleslaw-org/coleslaw/docs/hacking.md

 appropriate fashion, rendering them, and passing the result to `write-page` (which should probably just be renamed to `write-file`).

-After this, `render-indexes` and `render-feeds` are called, and an 'index.html' symlink is created to point to the first reverse chronological index.
+After this, `render-indexes` is called, and an 'index.html' symlink is created to point to the first reverse chronological index.

 - `(deploy dir)`